Oregon Coast Scenic Railroad: Special excursions

-Fall Splendor Excursion and Spring Splendor Excursion are 2-1/4 hour round trips between Rockaway Beach and Wheeler.

-Halloween Coast Train is a 60 minute round trip between Rockaway Beach and Garibaldi.
+Wheeler Limited Excursion Picks up passengers in Garibald then Rockaway Beach before continuing to Wheeler.
+There is a layover in Wheeler.
+The train then returns passengers to Rockaway Beach then Garibaldi.
+Snacks are sometimes available in Wheeler during the layover.

-Candy Cane Express is a 60 minutes round trip between Garibaldi and Rockaway Beach.
+Candy Cane Express is a 60-minute round trip between Garibaldi, Rockaway Beach, then return.
+There is no layover in Rockaway Beach.

 Dinner Train This service was discontinued after the 2023 season.
 There are currently no plans to reintroduce this service in the near future.
 Sandwiches and snacks are usually available for sale on the Moonlight Excursion; check the company web-site for details.

 Additional Seasonal Trains are offered at various times, including: